pmurena/bf_app/README.md

 see nativce script installation giude to get up and running: https://docs.nativescript.org/start/quick-setup

 ## How to run
-After completing the installation you will need to define the server address in ./app/shared/config.js.
-By default, the public server running on Heroku is set.
-You may, however, choose to run the server locally in which case you can refer to https://github.com/pmurena/buddyfinder/blob/master/README.md for more details.
+To run this app you will need access to a BuddyFinder server.
+By default the public Heroku instance is used.
+If you, however, choose to use a different server you will need to change the ./app/shared/config.js accordingly.

+See the BuddyFinder Server documentation for details on how to get it running. https://github.com/pmurena/buddyfinder/blob/master/README.md

 Once you have a valid native installation and a running server all you need to do is to navigate to run the following command from your project folder: